 This type of emotional strain and isolation leads to depression.
 To deal with depression, people who already have a drinking problem tend to drink even more.

-Let’s break down some of the most common side-effects of alcohol abuse.
+Let’s break down some of the most common side-effects of alcohol abuse and alcoholism.
 You have probably already experienced some of these.
 Knowing the others will give you a clearer view of why you should learn how to stop drinking as soon as possible.

 Heavy drinkers aren’t usually happy people; it’s the reason most start drinking excessively in the first place.
 Learning how to stop drinking means coming face-to-face with all your demons.
 Alcohol addiction carries a variety of unpleasant emotions: failure for not being able to stop, depression over the loss relationships due to drinking, low self-esteem and so on.